Babies still need to wee and poo even when you're out and about. Find out everything you'll need to be prepared in our guide to packing a diaper bag.

 So, if you’re waiting for your baby’s big arrival, or you’re a new parent who’s wondering how to start organising your changing bag, we’re here to help!

 Let’s run through whether you need a diaper changing bag, what makes a good baby changing bag, and cover the essential items you need to pack.

 While a changing bag might not be on the top of an expectant parents' list of must-have purchases, it’s still an essential item that will definitely come in handy.

 We recommend that parents have at least one changing bag ready to go.
 That way, you’re always prepared for all eventualities.
-Some parents find that having two nappy bags can be helpful – a small one for quick trips and a bigger one for longer journeys.
+Some parents find that having two diaper bags can be helpful – a small one for quick trips and a bigger one for longer journeys.
 Others keep baby changing supplies in the boot of their car – just in case!

 You can technically use any bag or backpack to hold your change time essentials.
-However, specially designed changing bags are durable, easy to carry, and give you all the space you need to keep organised with everything in one place.
+However, specially designed changing bags are durable, easy to carry, and give you all the space you need to keep organized with everything in one place.